grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Percy immediately broke off with the red-faced Chips and stared at Cassandra, her eyes going wide.
 It took her a second to process what Cassandra had said.
 "A contact?" she asked Cassandra.

 "Yes!"
-Cassandra put all the conviction she could into this word, worried that she wasn't conveying the seriousness of the situation quickly enough.
+Cassandra put all the conviction she could into this word, worried that she was not conveying the seriousness of the situation quickly enough.

 "How close?"
 Percy asked.